Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Iceland and from Edmonton.
+I'm losing my edge to the kids from New Zealand and from Jakarta.

 But I was there.